kohler/tamer/README.md

 programming, and several examples, including a working port of the Knot web server distributed with the Capriccio threading package.

+   If you are building from a source repository (git), you will need to generate configure scripts.
+(This is not necessary if you downloaded a tarball.)
+Make sure you have the necessary development
+packages: flex, bison, automake, and libtool.
+Then run `./bootstrap.sh` from the top directory.

-   Installation is standard.
+   Thereafter installation is standard.
 Run `./configure`, supplying any options, then `make install`.
 Documentation is supplied in manual page format, and as doxygen comments in the user-facing header files in "tamer/".
 After `make install`, try `man 3 tamer`.
 (Before installation, try `nroff -man doc/tamer.3 | less`.)

-   If you accessed Tamer via git, you will need additional steps.
-First make sure you have the necessary development packages: flex, bison, automake, and libtool.
-Then run `autoreconf -i` in the top source directory.
-Then configure and make as usual.

 Why Tamer?